 Gut Matters - Female Hormones – the Estrobolome

 In the last two Gut Matters we looked the microbiome generally and also mood and sleep.
 Now we are going to look at female hormones and the influence of the microbiome.
 From puberty, to PMS, to pregnancy, to menopause and beyond, women’s bodies go though many changes.
 Navigating these changes is easier if we understand the Estrobolome, an emerging concept that is leading researchers to consider the gut to be an endocrine (hormone secreting) organ.
-Correcting dysbiosis, an unhealthy ecosystem of microbes, can be pivotal in reversing hormonal conditions.
+All three types of oestrogen are actually made in the gut.
+So correcting dysbiosis, an unhealthy ecosystem of microbes, can be pivotal in reversing hormonal conditions.
 Dysbiosis can cause a recycling of oestrogens, as well as chronic inflammation.

 Essentially, the bacteria in the gut play a role in the body’s oestrogen levels.
 Emerging research indicates that the microbiome controls the way the body regulates oestrogen.
 The specific microbes in our gut that metabolise oestrogen are called the estrobolome.
 Understanding the impact of these microbes can help us to think differently about conditions like PMS, endometriosis, infertility, PCOS, and menopausal issues.
 Your gut makes the enzymes that metabolise hormones, and then excretes from the body excess hormones that can wreak havoc if reabsorbed and recirculated.
 Lack of butyrate (an anti-inflammatory short chain fatty acid), often caused by reduced microbes and lack of fibre, can cause chronic inflammation which also damages our hormone balance.